sledorze/HaxeManual/md/manual/types-class-inheritance.md

  * `super(x, y)` is the call to the constructor of the parent class, in this case `Point.new`

-It is not necessary for child classes to define their own constructors, but if they do a call to `super()` is mandatory.
+It is not necessary for child classes to define their own constructors, but if they do, a call to `super()` is mandatory.
 Unlike some other object-oriented languages, this call can appear anywhere in the constructor code and does not have to be the first expression.

 A class may override [methods](class-field-method.md) of its base class, which requires the explicit `override` keyword.
 The effects and restrictions of this are detailed in [Overriding Methods](class-field-overriding.md).